geomob/geomob-website/_posts/2019-03-06-june-19th-geomob-lon-details.markdown

 Our speakers on the evening of the 19th will be:

-* [James Smith](https://twitter.com/TheRealJimShady) from King's College will tell us about _Air quality on the London underground_.

 * [Steve Karmeinsky](https://twitter.com/stevekennedyuk) will present his "_Digital Placemakers_" project.

+* Annette Scheffer of the [Marine Stewardship Council](https://www.msc.org/) will talk about using spatial data for global sustainable fishery certification.

 * [Steve Chilton](https://twitter.com/steev8) tells us about "_OpenStreetMap, London and I_".